SKGEzhil/Automatic-Link-Opener-For-Online-Classes/readme.md

-# Automatic Link Opener
+# Automatic Link Opener For Online Classes

 This is a small simple program created by **SKGEzhil**.<br/>
-It automatically opens specific links at specific day of a week at specific time.
+It automatically opens the links at specific time based on weekly schedule.

 # Tutorial